taylorbryant/next-plugin-profiler/README.md

 module.exports = withProfiler({});
 ```

-Then you can run a build command with environment variable and the condition you've set:
+Then you can run a build command with the environment variable:

 ```bash
 ENABLE_PROFILER=true npm run build